Oklahoma Speaker’s Ball

 January 27, 2018 | National Cowboy and Western Heritage Museum | Oklahoma City, OK

 ABOUT THE SPEAKER’S BALL

-The 2017 Speaker’s Ball will return to central Oklahoma and to the traditional start-of-session date.
-The event is scheduled for Saturday, January 28th, at the National Cowboy and Western Heritage Museum in Oklahoma City, OK.
+The 2018 Speaker’s Ball is scheduled for Saturday, January 27th, at the National Cowboy and Western Heritage Museum in Oklahoma City, OK.

 The Oklahoma Speaker’s Ball is an exciting tradition, first begun by the late Speaker Rex Privett, in an effort to develop and build rapport between members and their spouses prior to the legislative session.
 The tradition has endured, but also expanded to include all those who have a hand in the legislative process, including other lawmakers, business leaders, and advocacy groups.

 You don’t want to miss this opportunity to get to know newly-elected members, enjoy great entertainment with longtime friends and discuss the latest issues over a delicious dinner.

 Speaker and Mrs. McCall will soon announce this year’s charity recipient.
 So stay tuned, mark your calendars and plan to join us once again for the 2018 Oklahoma Speaker’s Ball!

 1700 NE 63rd St. Oklahoma City, OK 73111